arabellekezia/cs130/README.md

   - `utils/` for misc. utilities
 - the `__tests__` folder holds tests

 The backend of the project lives inside the `backend/` folder.
+This folder contains all the backend code.
+Inside this folder,

+- `setup/` for holding the backend instruction, configuration setup
+- `backend_tests/` for holding the backend tests.

 ## Installation and Getting Started